 At age 38, I enrolled at the local community college and began courses that would position me for work in health care.
 I graduated and became licensed in dental hygiene.
 Twenty-five years later, I continue to serve dental patients.
-What I loved about my job was the one-on-one interface and the difference I was making in people's lives.
+What I love about my job is the one-on-one interface and the difference I was make in people's lives.

 As life's circumstances were pulling at me, depression began to interfere with my goals.
 I sought professional help and it was identified that latent PTSD symptoms were the root of my stress and tension.
 Combining many resources and the willingness to look at how I needed to change in order to turn my life around, I have learned to harness my struggles and turn them into opportunities for personal growth and fulfillment.

 My experience has included but is not limited to the international adoption of our daughter, being a cancer survivor, and navigating the dynamics of family life to be successfully and happily married for over 4 decades along with knowing how to approach and work with fragile family relationships.
 Life pulls at me to contribute and give to the lives of others.
 Helping is my passion.